Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Preliminaries

+The Wasserstein distance can be easily adapted to compare two sets of points in Euclidean space, by simply specifying $\mu$ and $\nu$ to be the empirical measures of the two sets of points that one wants to compare.

-For cases where $k > 1$, computing the exact Wasserstein distance can involve time-consuming optimization that hampers computational performance.
-This computational problem largely disappears in the case of 1-dimensional distributions, where $W_p$ admits equivalent analytic formulations that can be computed very efficiently.
+For cases where the dimension $k > 1$, computing the exact Wasserstein distance can involve time-consuming optimization that hampers computational performance.
+This computational problem disappears in the case when comparing 1-dimensional distributions.
+In particular, if $\mu$ and $\nu$ are both measures on the one-dimensional Euclidean space, we have the following simple characterization: